 Although steampunk is not as established as punk, indie or goth there are people out there living the lifestyle.
 You might find them working on their twist to a period outfit or planning a party on a riverboat with a gramophone providing the auditory entertainment.

-Not everything in steampunk style has to work.
+This sentiment will cause controversy, for steampunk is a broad church and many makers and tinkerers prefer function over form, but not everything in steampunk style has to work.
 Don’t worry if you’re not too handy with a blowtorch – leave the welding to someone else.
 Not all the creations have to be functional; feel free to create neo-retro nick knacks that are purely a joy to look at.
 Don’t be afraid to turn to the internet to pick up your goodies.
 There are sites out there that sell steampunk wares, but hunt through our friend eBay for those hidden gems.

-steampunk in the media
+Steampunk in the media

 Looking for inspiration?
 Consider ‘Wild Wild West (widescreen version) ‘ (the Will Smith film), or the big daddy from Bioshock (Xbox 360) (the computer game).
 There’s also a steampunk magazine!
 There is also plenty of steampunk literature out there, from ‘The Diamond Age: Or, a Young Lady’s Illustrated Primer‘ (Neal Stephenson) to ‘Automated Alice‘ (Jeff Noon) and the old classic, ‘The Difference Engine (Spectra Special Editions)‘ (William Gibson and Bruce Sterling).
 Don’t be afraid to consider ‘The Time Machine (Penguin Classics)‘ by H.G.Wells and ‘Journey to the Centre of the Earth (Wordsworth Classics)‘ by Jules Verne.
 ‘Firefly – The Complete Series ‘ veers towards a steampunk approach, though it splices high technology with the Wild West rather than true Victoriana.